 Banner Theatre is currently managed by Dave Rogers, as Artistic Director, and Stuart Brown, as Administrator.
-Stuart, a freelancer who has been involved with Banner since the early 1990s, also directs Banner’s new productions.
+Stuart is a freelancer and has been involved with Banner since the early 1990s.

-They are supported by a Tour Organiser and a volunteer-team comprising Helena France (Bookkeeper/Admin Support) and Brian Coupland (Assistant Tour Organiser).
+They are supported by a Tour Organiser and Helena France (Voluntary Bookkeeper/Admin Support).

 Don Bouzek, the Artistic Director of Ground Zero Productions in Canada and a long-time creative collaborator, continues to support Banner as artist, planner and mentor.

 Other long-standing associates include Jacqueline Contré and Ian Gasse, who assist in various fundraising and developmental activities.

 Mukhtar Dar, Helena France, Tim Hollins (Chair), Raj Pal, and Maureen Russell serve on Banner’s Management Committee as company directors.

 1.Direction and Administration

 Artistic Director / Musician / Performer / Script and Songwriter